 Before you even say a word to your coworker, identify the goals of your conversation.
 What are you hoping to get out of this?
 It will help you stay focused.

 Don’t hide anything.
 Just be clear and to the point.
-Trying to avoid saying what the problem is outright will only make it worse, and your coworker may not understand the issue.
-Say what you mean!
+Trying to outright avoid what the problem is will only make it worse, and your coworker may not understand the issue.
+Say what you mean.

-First of all, they may not agree, and second of all, it makes the confrontation more, well, confrontational.
+They may not agree with you and it makes the confrontation more, well, confrontational.
 Rather than pointing out what is wrong, suggest better options.
-Don’t order them what to do.
+Don’t order them to do something.

 For example, use “what if” instead of more negative words or phrases.
-“What if we do it this way going forward” is better than “this is not good,” or “you’re doing a good job, but I’d prefer if...”
+“What if we do it this way going forward?” is better than “this is not good,” or “you’re doing a good job, but I’d prefer if...”
 Steer clear of linking your positive and constructive feedback with “but,” “although,” or “however” because this can make your compliment sound insincere.

-Like we just suggested with using passive voice, focus on the actions that are a problem rather than telling the person that they are a problem.
-He or she may not take it well if you criticize them as a person, but if you talk about their work, they are more apt to listen.
+Like we just suggested with using passive voice, focus on the actions that are a problem rather than telling the person that they’re a problem.
+They may not take it well if you criticize them as a person, but if you talk about their work, they are more apt to listen.

 Listen to what your peer has to say.
-Field their questions and consider their suggestions.
+Encourage them to ask questions and consider their suggestions.
 If they feel like they are being heard as well, they are more likely to take your criticism well.